onsi/ginkgo/docs/index.md

   select {
   case <-ctx.Done():
     return
-  case <-time.After(time.Hour)
+  case <-time.After(time.Hour):
+    ...
   }
 }, NodeTimeout(time.Second))
 ```

-rather than hang for an hour, this spec will exit (and be marked as failed due to a timeout), soon after the one second NodeTimeout deadline elapses.
-When the deadline elapses Ginkgo takes a [Progress Report](#getting-visibility-into-long-running-specs) snapshot to document where, exactly, the goroutine was stuck when the timeout occurred.
+rather than hanging for an hour, this spec will exit (and be marked as failed due to a timeout), soon after the one second NodeTimeout deadline elapses.
+When the deadline elapses, Ginkgo takes a [Progress Report](#getting-visibility-into-long-running-specs) snapshot to document where, exactly, the goroutine was stuck when the timeout occurred.
 Because it is important to take the snapshot just before the context is cancelled, Ginkgo manages the timing of the cancellation directly and does not rely on a `context.WithDeadline()`-flavored context.
-As a result calling `ctx.Deadline()` will not return the deadline of the node in question - however you can trust that `ctx.Done()` will be closed on time.
+As a result, calling `ctx.Deadline()` will not return the deadline of the node in question - however, you can trust that `ctx.Done()` will be closed on time.

 Note that you are allowed to pass in either `SpecContext` or the more canonical `context.Context` as shown in this example.
 The `SpecContext` object has a few additional methods attached to it and serves as an extension point for third-party libraries (including Gomega).
 You are free to wrap `SpecContext` however you wish (e.g. via `context.WithValue(ctx, "key", "value")`) - Ginkgo will continue to cancel the resulting context at the correct time and third-party libraries will still have access to the full-blown `SpecContext` object as it is stored as a value within the context with the `"GINKGO_SPEC_CONTEXT"` key.